Science-based health benefits of selenium supplements

 Selenium is an essential trace mineral that occurs naturally in a range of different food sources, including brazil nuts, seafood, poultry, meat, whole grains and dairy products.
 While your body doesn't need a lot of selenium for optimal function, this essential mineral is still vital for a range of different bodily processes.

-Here are six science-backed health benefits of selenium:
+Here are five science-backed health benefits of selenium:

 1. Powerful antioxidant properties